rajatmodi62/rajatmodi62.github.io/about.md

 ##  Research Interests

 For a long time, i have been interested in building compute-efficient AI models that adapt under "distribution shifts".
 The question of what makes a machine generalize is not answered.
 Our ability to combine parts into wholes, and to learn from few examples is still a great mystery.
+It is possible to bruteforce one's way to a representation, but that does not answer the fundamental question.

 From an industry standpoint: I am interested in deploying AI models "on the edge", specifically techniques like weight pruning, quantization etc. I am also searching for a way to transfer knowledge in a zero-shot way between architectures of different structures.